karthickkumarsm/DALL-E-clone/README.md

 # Project Title
-DALL-E CLONE-convert your creative ideas into pictures
+DALL-E CLONE-Bring your creativity into pictures